After The First Week: Settling into the School Year

 1. Separation in the first weeks: Separation is totally unique in every child.
 Some children have a harder time at the beginning, with some tears and big feelings.
 Others are confident right off the bat.
 Regardless of how your child is feeling, it’s important to know that all feelings are totally welcome and each child’s journey will be different.

 2. Expanded Social Circle: Your child will begin forming relationships with their teachers and peers, which is an essential part of their development.
 Encourage these new friendships by arranging playdates with their classmates and talking to them about their teachers.
-Continue to practice teacher names and reassuring them these are trusted adults that keep them safe and care for them so much!
+Continue to practice teacher names and reassure them that these are trusted adults who keep them safe and care for them so much!
+Brightwheel is an excellent tool for this.
+Look through photos with your kiddos and ask them about who they see in the pictures.

-3. Routine Adaptations: Check in with your family and how this new schedule is feeling.
+3. Routine Adaptations: Check in with your family to see how this new schedule is going.
 Do you feel prepared in the morning?
-Are you making time some some self-care as well as connection time with your family?
-What can you tweek and adjust to have extra time for transitions that require more attention?
+Are you making time for some self-care as well as connection time with your family?
+What can you tweak and adjust to have extra time for transitions that require more attention?

 4. Different Environments: As your child becomes more comfortable with wBees and their new classroom, you might hear some insights that might differ from how your child usually goes about their day at home or elsewhere.
-Some behaviors can be associated with their environment which is completely normal.
+Some behaviors can be associated with their environment, which is entirely normal.
 Some children nap every single day at school but never at home.
-Some children are more open to trying new things at school but keep within their comfort zone with family.
-Whatever these differences can be, either in behavior or in their temperment, it’s important to realize the magnitude of influence that a space/environment can have on a child and work with your teaching team to talk through any questions you might have about these differences.
+Some children are more open to trying new things at school, but tend to stay within their comfort zone with their family.
+Whatever these differences may be, whether in behavior or temperament, it’s essential to recognize the significant impact that a space/environment can have on a child, and work with your teaching team to address any questions you may have about these differences.

 Sustaining Routines